Asian Smokeshow Dannie Riel Shows Off Yoga Skills In Skimpy Red Bikini

 Dannie Riel’s most recent social media share has her fans buzzing.
-As those who follow the Asian-born beauty on Instagram know, Riel has never been shy when it comes to flaunting her killer figure some of the sexiest outfits imaginable including lingerie and barely-there bodysuits.
-In the latest photo that was added to her gorgeous feed, Riel sizzled in some seriously sexy swimwear, much to the delight of her fans.
+As those who follow the Asian beauty on Instagram know, Riel has never been shy when it comes to flaunting her killer figure some of the sexiest outfits imaginable, including lingerie and barely-there bodysuits.
+In the latest photo added to her gorgeous feed, Riel sizzled in some seriously sexy swimwear, much to the delight of her fans.

 In the caption of the update, Riel tagged herself in Hawaii but did not list a specific city.
 The photo was picturesque as the model did a balancing act on a large tree branch that was hanging over a body of water.
 Riel faced her backside to the camera, holding one leg in her hand and planting the other firmly on the tree.
 She put the other hand out directly in front of her as she balanced while doing a yoga pose.